LED-reamer/utils/CONVENTIONS.md

-#Coding Style Conventions
+# Coding Style Conventions

+Please follow the conventions of the project.

-Here is a list of my code conventions used in this project.
+Here is a small collection of my code conventions.

 |code element|convention|example|
 |-|-|-|